French league leader PSG slumps to 3-0 loss at Monaco | Sports-Games

 - Country:

-Paris Saint-Germain looked sluggish and apathetic Sunday as the French league leader slumped to a 3-0 loss at Monaco, with Wissam Ben Yedder scoring twice.
+Paris Saint-Germain looked sluggish and apathetic as the French league leader slumped to a 3-0 loss at Monaco, with Wissam Ben Yedder scoring twice in a match which PSG captain Marquinhos called ''catastrophic''.

 Monaco could have gone into the break with a bigger lead but missed a couple of other chances before the interval.